The Ivy (United Kingdom): The Club at The Ivy

 In September 2008, The Club at The Ivy, a private members' club with a hidden entrance via an adjacent flower-shop, was opened on the three floors above the restaurant, with membership (drawn primarily from creative industries and the arts) "as hard to get as a table at The Ivy itself" according to the author A. A. Gill.

 It has a Piano Lounge; a dining room ("The Drawing Room"), open for breakfast, lunch and supper; a wood-panelled library "of books that reflect many of our members' interests in art, literature, film, theatre, architecture and design"; a film screening-room and entertainment space known as the Loft; a further private dining-room seating up to 14 people and a cigar-terrace.

 Its former director was Fernando Peire who left in June 2021, the former senior maître d' (star of the Channel 5 TV series The Restaurant Inspector).

 The Ivy Asia

-The Ivy Asia is a restaurant coming under the Ivy Restaurant group, offering luxurious Asian-inspired food and drink.
+The Ivy Asia is a restaurant coming under the Ivy Restaurant group, offering Asian-inspired food and drink.

-The original Ivy Asia restaurant launched in May 2021 in the Ivy Manchester Spinningfields branch, and due to its success, there are now multiple branches across the UK, including in Cardiff, Brighton, London (Chelsea, Mayfair and St Paul's) and Leeds.
+The original Ivy Asia restaurant launched in May 2021 in the Ivy Manchester Spinningfields branch.
+Multiple branches have opened across the UK since, including Dublin, Cardiff, Brighton, London (Chelsea, Mayfair and St Paul's) and Leeds.

 The Ivy Collection

-In 2011 the company planned to open the first Ivy Café, in London's Mayfair; however, this did not take place.
+In 2011, the company planned to open the first Ivy Café, in London's Mayfair; however, this did not take place.

-Since 2014 the company has opened over 30 spin-off restaurants, the Ivy Collection, known as Ivy Cafés and Ivy Brasseries.
+Since 2014, the company has opened over 40 spin-off restaurants, the Ivy Collection, known as Ivy Cafés and Ivy Brasseries.
+Caprice Holdings opened the Ivy Market Grill in Covent Garden in 2014.

+In September 2025, The Ivy Collection will open its new Ivy Brasserie on Northcote Road in Battersea, marking the group’s 44th location in the UK.